lietoumai/Computer-Community-of-Chinese-Universities/README.md

- ### This repo will include computer community or open source project
+ ### This repo will include computer community&open source project of chinese universities
  ### and
  ### listed in no particular order